lazyfuhrer/Real-Estate-Web-App/README.md

 6. **Create A Pull Request**
 7. **Explain what You Have Done in description**

-## What Contributions are accpected?
+## What Contributions are accepcted?

 1. **Changing the UI/Design**
 2. **Adding Some Functionality**